 Before their matchup, Steamboat and Savage were on a near four-month feud towards their battle for the WWF/E Intercontinental Championship at WrestleMania III.
-On November 22nd, 1986 Steamboat faced Savage on one of the WWF’s weekly shows.
+On November 22nd, 1986, Steamboat faced Savage on one of the WWF’s weekly shows.
 Superstars featured a championship match between the two.
 Savage won the match via count-out.
-While Steamboat could not make it back into the ring by the count ten it was what happened after the match that is significant.
+While Steamboat could not make it back into the ring by the count of ten, it was what happened after the match that is significant.
 The Macho Man continued his beatdown of Steamboat.
-Savage vs Steamboat with the ring bell across the throat of the Dragon.
+Savage vs. Steamboat with the ring bell across the throat of the Dragon.

 Savage vs Steamboat

-That match, 2-to-1 (ratio) is talked about the most to me.
+That match, 2-to-1 (ratio), is talked about the most to me.
 Why?
-We didn’t know it at the time, but we wanted to come across to the fans that we wanted to make it a championship match.
-I’ll give credit where credit is due as the two biggest icons in the business – Andre the Giant and Hulk Hogan – they were headlining WrestleMania III and we were the match right before them.
-They had the world championship up for grabs and we wanted to make ours a championship match. – Ricky Steamboat on his WrestleMania III match with Randy Savage
+We didn’t know it at the time, but we wanted to convince the fans that we wanted to make it a championship match.
+I’ll give credit where credit is due as the two biggest icons in the business – Andre the Giant and Hulk Hogan – they were headlining WrestleMania III, and we were the match right before them.
+They had the world championship up for grabs, and we wanted to make ours a championship match.

 To this day, Steamboat’s ability to convey true suffering and emotion had fans emotionally invested.
 His welfare and well-being still were among the things fans watching cared about.
-This attack set the stage for a feud that would lead to arguably one of the greatest matches in WrestleMania history.
+This attack set the stage for a feud that would arguably lead to one of WrestleMania history’s greatest matches.
 Steamboat would have vignettes where his voice was raspy as though he couldn’t share how angry he was at Savage.
-With each word uttered fans could see that it was a struggle for Steamboat to speak through his ‘damaged’ voicebox.
+With each word uttered, fans could see that it was a struggle for Steamboat to speak through his ‘damaged’ voicebox.